 The study ‘The Impact of Augmented Reality on Retail” provided the next results:

-34% of customers already use AR benefits while shopping.
+- Augmented Reality is trending among shoppers: 34% of customers already use some form of AR while shopping.
 And 47% of them use it both in a store and online shopping.

 In conclusion research shows the most popular sectors of AR retail:

 - 60% – Furniture

 - 55% – Clothes